accabog/MedianFilter/README.md

 # Median Filter
-A fast 1D median filter algorithm in C
+An embedded friendly, fast 1D median filter algorithm implementation in C Useful for spike and noise removal from analog signals or other DSP